Last updated: May 18, 2020

 Manufacturer’s all provide reference information and customer support contacts to answer questions on cleaning procedures for specific devices.

 - GE HEALTHCARE: 24×7 phone support (800) 345-2700

 - MINDRAY: (800) 288-2121 or (877) 913-9663

 The APSF and ASA have collaborated on guidance for utilizing anesthesia machines as ICU ventilators.
 Click here: https://www.asahq.org/ventilators

 Short Answer: Anesthesia machines generally have highly capable ventilators that should meet the needs of a large majority of patients with respiratory disease requiring mechanical ventilatory support.
-Anesthesia professionals should provide consultation and support to insure that anesthetics are not delivered by mistake and ventilator settings are managed properly.
+Anesthesia machines are not typically approved for use as ICU ventilators but during the pandemic, the US FDA has provided Emergency Use Authorization.
+Manufacturers have also provided guidance on using their devices for this purpose.
+Anesthesia professionals should provide consultation and support to critical care teams that will not be familiar using and maintaining anesthesia machines.

 Short Answer: Keep a high-quality HMEF or filter on the airway at all times.
 Clamp the endotracheal tube whenever it is disconnected from the filter to maintain a closed system.
 Mapleson D systems can eliminate concern about dead space imposed by the filter if the filter is placed on the device side of the fresh gas flow.